Top five reasons for a trust

-Now that the estate tax and gift provisions have been made “permanent” at least for the time being, many wonder whether trusts are necessary for families with total assets under $10 million.
+Many wonder whether trusts are necessary for families with total assets under $10 million.
 The answer is maybe.
-Leaving everything by Will to the surviving spouse and then to children may be exactly what is needed for some to quickly and efficiently transfer assets upon death.
+Leaving everything by will to the surviving spouse and then to children may be exactly what is needed for some to quickly and efficiently transfer assets upon death.
 For others, however, there are still some very important reasons to have a trust with assets under $10 million.
-What follows are five reasons that a trust may still be helpful.
-There are certainly other reasons that a trust makes sense, but these are our top five.
+Below are the top five reasons that a trust may still be helpful.

-- Children and Young Adults.
-A trust is important for parents with children to keep the assets out of the Probate Court and to allow the children to be treated the same as though their parents were alive.
-If assets are left by Will to minor children, they remain in under the Probate Court’s jurisdiction.
-A guardian to must report to the Probate Court every year requesting distributions.
+- Children under age 25 - A trust is important for parents with children under the age of 25 to keep assets out of probate court and to allow the children to be treated the same as though their parents were alive.
+If assets are left by will to minor children, those assets remain in probate court.
+A guardian must report to probate court every year requesting distributions.
 Further, the child is given the assets outright at age 18, when most children are not yet ready to receive an outright distribution.
-The use of a trust allows the guardian to work with the trustee (the guardian and the trustee may be the same person) to properly care for children without the time and expense of court proceedings.
-Further, children require different amounts of support.
-By transferring assets by Will, the assets are distributed in equal shares upon the death of both parents.
-By transferring them in trust, the assets may remain as one pot until the youngest child attains age 24 or any other age determined by the parents.
+The use of a trust allows the guardian to work with the trustee (the guardian and the trustee may be the same person) to properly care for the children without the time and expense of court proceedings.
+Further, different children require different amounts of support.
+By transferring money by will, the assets are distributed in equal shares upon the death of both parents.
+By transferring them in trust, the assets may remain as one pot until the youngest child attains age 25 or any other age determined by the parents.
 This allows the trustee to use the funds however necessary, for health, support, maintenance, and education of a child, possibly giving one child more than another.
-One child may receive less for education due to scholarships and another may require more for health care, the trustee has the flexibility to care for the children according to need, rather than keeping everything even.
-Once all children have attained the age of 24, the trustee can then split the assets into equal shares and distribute the assets to the beneficiaries.
+For example, one child may require less financial support for their education due to having received scholarships while another may require more for health care.
+A trust gives the trustee the flexibility to care for the children according to need, rather than keeping everything even.
+Once all children have reached the age of 25, the trustee can then split the assets into equal shares and distribute the assets to the beneficiaries.
 The trustee may also make partial distributions to each of the beneficiaries, ensuring there is still some money left if the beneficiary mishandles their initial distribution.

-- Protection from Beneficiaries’ Creditors and Spouses.
-Assets remaining in trust upon the death of the grantor may be protected from the beneficiaries’ creditors.
-When the grantor of a trust dies, the trust becomes irrevocable, which means it cannot be changed.
-A trust may be structured such that income and principal are distributed to beneficiaries, however, if there are creditor issues, the trust will not be counted as the beneficiary’s resource.
-Therefore, beneficiaries with at-risk jobs such as doctors or businessmen who have a high probability of getting sued and beneficiary’s with significant credit problems or a history of substance abuse issues allow the beneficiary to still receive an inheritance, but it will be better protected then if it were distributed outright.
+- Protection from beneficiaries’ creditors - Assets remaining in trust upon the death of the grantor are protected from the beneficiaries’ creditors.
+Therefore, beneficiaries with at-risk jobs such as doctors or businessmen who have a high probability of getting sued and beneficiaries with significant credit problems or a history of substance abuse issues allow the beneficiary to still receive an inheritance, but it will be better protected then if it were distributed outright.
 By placing the assets in trust for the beneficiary, a creditor may not reach those assets.
 Further, the trustee may use the assets for the benefit of the beneficiary.
-Further, in assets remain in trust for the benefit of the beneficiary, the beneficiary’s spouse cannot claim half of the trust in the case of divorce.
-For children who will not sign a prenuptial agreement, this is one way to protect the family’s assets from a child’s spouse.